Research projects, programs and laboratories

 Co-Director: Shauna Tominey, PhD

-Co-Director: Michaella Sektnan, MS
+Co-Director: Michaella Sektnan, MS - Research program

 This research program seeks to address the multiple pathways by which individual aspects of people - their personality traits, goals, self-regulatory processes, and life histories, contribute to resilient aging.
 This broad approach includes studies of self-perceptions of aging, social support and life context, within-person variability, and microlongitudinal research designs to understand mechanisms underlying mental and physical health among mid-life and older adults.

-Director: Karen Hooker, Ph.D.
+Director: Karen Hooker, PhD

-The Poverty and Inequality Group conducts research on the extent of poverty and economic hardship with a focus on how family policies support or hinder family functionings.
+The Poverty and Inequality Group conducts research on the extent of poverty and economic hardship with a focus on how family policies support or hinder family functioning.
 We aim to build knowledge on how to reduce inequalities.

 A collaborative team of health promotion and health behavior faculty with expertise working with diverse and underserved populations both locally, regionally and globally to 1) strategize needs and priorities with communities; 2) develop and disseminate behavior change programming; 3) create and adapt program curriculum and health communication materials; 4) design and implement evaluation plans and 5) translate science into meaningful policies.

-Director: Peggy Dolcini, Ph.D.
+Director: Peggy Dolcini, PhD

 Our college Extension team is part of a national effort called The Extension Collaboration on Immunization Teaching and Engagement (EXCITE), a partnership that includes over 70 Land Grant Universities with the ultimate goal of increasing immunizations/vaccinations for adults.
 We received an initial EXCITE grant to promote COVID-19 vaccinations among hard-to-reach populations, with an additional grant to expand Oregon's adult immunization efforts through door-to-door canvassing, vaccination clinics, volunteer training/recruitment, video production, media and social media campaigns, and community conversations.

-PI: Roberta Riportella, Ph.D., Family and Community Health (FCH) at Oregon State University Extension Service
+PI: Roberta Riportella, PhD, Family and Community Health (FCH) at Oregon State University Extension Service

 Co-PI: Mario Magaña, MA, 4H, Oregon State University Extension Service